 Submissions are invited under the following broad categories:

-Theory, Method, Research and Pedagogy: Peer-Reviewed Articles and Brief Reports
+Theory, Method, and Pedagogy: Brief Reports

-Brief articles or comments (up to 2000 words) are also encouraged.
 It is not currently the policy of the Editorial Board to send these for peer-review, and as such these articles will be dealt with by a member of the Editorial Board.

 Manuscripts should be prepared according to the British Psychological Society’s Style Guide.